-German President Frank-Walter Steinmeier to arrive in India today
+German President Frank-Walter Steinmeier arrives in India on-four-day visit

-German President Frank-Walter Steinmeier will arrive for a four-day visit (March 22 to 25) to India on Thursday, with an aim to strengthen bilateral ties.
+German President Frank-Walter Steinmeier arrived in India on Thursday, with an aim to strengthen bilateral ties.
 This will be his first visit to India as the German President.

 In a statement issued by the German Embassy said: "The German Head of State will talk with Prime Minister (Narendra) Modi and other high-ranking politicians, such as Vice President Venkaiah Naidu and Foreign Minister Sushma Swaraj."